mmeyer2k/redistree/README.md

 # :deciduous_tree:RedisTree
-RedisTree is a Laravel 5 package that provides an elegant web interface for Redis.
-It helps you monitor your server statistics and explore your Redis key/value pairs hierarchically.
+RedisTree is a Laravel package that provides an elegant web interface for Redis.
+It assists you in monitoring your server statistics and exploring your Redis key hierarchically.

 <a href="SCREENSHOTS.md">Screenshots</a>